JeffLawrence1/book_app/README.md

 #Day 3

+Number and name of feature: #2 Adding functionality to hidden form

+Estimate of time needed to complete: one hour

+Start time: 9:20

+Finish time:

+Actual time needed to complete:

 Number and name of feature: #1 Adding hidden DB change form

 Estimate of time needed to complete: one hour

 Start time: 8:20

-Finish time:
+Finish time: 9:20

-Actual time needed to complete:
+Actual time needed to complete: 1 hour

 #Day 2